 If you’re giving a presentation as an individual and are not part of a conference, not to worry.
 Create your own hashtag to use to promote your presentation and share that on social media when spreading information about your upcoming talk.
 To create your own hashtag, choose a keyword that adequately describes your presentation topic and then add a special word that makes the hashtag unique to you.

 Delivering a presentation about entrepreneurship in Boston?
 Use #BostonEntrepreneur.
 Marketing speech in London? #MarketingLDN.

+Be sure to always use your hashtag on your social media channels, so people begin to identify it as unique to your event and implement it into their own posts.
 Share photos, graphics, news articles, or any other pre-presentation publicity with your future audience ahead of time.
 Sharing different types of media allows you to engage with a variety of audience members and see what they favor in terms of sharing.
 Does your audience share a lot via Pinterest?
 Take note and be sure to increase your presence there where the activity is greatest.

 During Your Presentation

 After creating a pre-presentation buzz about your talk, be sure to keep that energy going once your presentation takes place!